Mortgage

 Sellers often use an appraisal to ensure that the listing price is correct.
 This type of appraisal is also known as a pre-listing assessment.
 People may also seek appraisals when applying for a home equity loan or refinancing, getting a divorce or filing for bankruptcy.

 For homebuyers, an appraisal can affect the interest rates they’ll be offered — especially if it comes in low.
 That could increase the buyer’s loan-to-value (LTV) ratio, which could trigger extra fees or higher interest rates for conventional loan borrowers.
-These fees and higher interest rates will go into effect August 1, 2023 and apply to those borrowing more than 60% of their home’s value who also have a DTI over 40%.
+These fees and higher interest rates apply to those borrowing more than 60% of their home’s value who also have a DTI over 40%.

 A home appraisal includes: